-The type TT-12 relay is used with a microwave, pilot-wire tone channel, or TCF power line carrier in a directional transfer trip relay scheme for power line protection.
+or pilot-wire tone channel in a directional transfer trip relay scheme for power line protection.
 High-speed tripping is obtained for two-terminal or multi-terminal line applications for faults anywhere on the protected line.
-See figs. 7, 8, 9, 10, 11 & 12.
+See figs. 6, 7, 8, &9.